PENALTIES FOR JOY RIDING IN NEW JERSEY

 New Jersey Criminal Defense Lawyers for Joy Riding Charges

 The penalties for joy riding can be stiff.
 You need an experienced New Jersey criminal defense lawyer.
-At Clark & Clark, our attorneys are former prosecutors with the experience and skills to aggressively defend you in court.
+At Clark, Clark & Noonan, LLC., our attorneys are former prosecutors with the experience and skills to aggressively defend you in court.
 From representing you during the initial investigation, through the final resolution, we aggressively pursue the best possible outcome.
 We invite you to learn more about our criminal defense attorneys by visiting the links to their individual attorney profile pages below:

 All of our clients can reach us 24 hours a day, 7 days a week via our office or cell phones.
 You will be in direct contact with your attorneys who will remain available to answer any questions that you may have and provide any necessary counsel until your case is firmly resolved.
 Our lawyers have spent their entire careers in the courtroom and will give you the peace of mind and confidence that you need while we successfully defend your case.
 Please call 732-303-7857 or complete the form on this page for a free consultation.